 I want a really big dessert spread, so this week I’ve been testing tart recipes.
 I created this one for my little boy who’s not into complicated desserts.
 He loves ganache so this was a no brainier and the penguin chocolates were a real treat.
 That said, they can easily be topped with whipped cream, chocolate shavings or even nothing at all.

 These tarts are really simple to make.
-If you buy ready made crust, it would take no time at all, but I promise the home-made crust is worth the added effort!
+If you buy the ready-made crust, it would take no time at all, but I promise the home-made crust is worth the added effort!

 Here are some things you’ll need to make them similar to mine.
 I’ve provided links below: